 - Every job description and person specification include responsibility for safeguarding - 2.
 Interview - At least one interview question about attitude to safeguarding and working with children - Verify the preferred candidate's mental and physical fitness to carry out their work responsibilities - At least one member of each recruitment panel will have attended safer recruitment training - 3.
-Vetting - Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Ensure that applicants for teaching posts are not subject to a prohibition order - Academies, independent schools and free schools check that applicants for management positions are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school. - Maintained schools check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
+Vetting - Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Undertake an online search for all shortlisted candidates to identify any incidents or issues that are publicly available online which might require further exploration with the applicant during interview. - Ensure that applicants for teaching posts are not subject to a prohibition order - Check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
 Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college. - 4.
-Appointment - Offers of employment are fully conditional on unblemished DBS certificate (or a riskassessed blemished DBS certificate that meets a high standard of safeguarding) and full references, using a references proforma (that requests whether candidates would be re-employed for the same post and whether there have ever been any safeguarding concerns), followed up by phone.
+Appointment - Offers of employment are fully conditional on unblemished DBS certificate (or a risk-assessed blemished DBS certificate that meets a high standard of safeguarding) and full references, using a references proforma (that requests whether candidates would be re-employed for the same post and whether there have ever been any safeguarding concerns), followed up by phone.

+5. Induction

-- 5. Induction - Once appointed, a full safeguarding induction process must be put in place for all new staff, that includes rigorous monitoring in order to pick up any concerns early. - All staff are required to sign to confirm they have received a copy of the safeguarding policy and Staff Behaviour Policy (code of conduct), and that they have read Keeping Children Safe in Education 2022. - All relevant staff (teachers, teaching assistants, other classroom-based staff, lunchtime supervisors and members of the senior leadership team) and all those who work in before or after school care for children under eight are made aware of the disqualification legislation.
+- Once appointed, a full safeguarding induction process must be put in place for all new staff that includes rigorous monitoring in order to pick up any concerns early. - All staff are required to sign to confirm they have received a copy of the safeguarding policy and Staff Code of Conduct), and that they have read Keeping Children Safe in Education 2023. - All relevant staff (teachers, teaching assistants, other classroom-based staff, lunchtime supervisors and members of the senior leadership team) and all those who work in before or after school care for children under eight are made aware of the disqualification legislation.